EFastner/icescrapR/README.md

 corsi\_events: A list of corsi events and their corresponding ggplot shape numbers

+gs\_weights\_skaters: A list of the components used to calculate [gamescore](https://hockey-graphs.com/2016/07/13/measuring-single-game-productivity-an-introduction-to-game-score/) and their corresponding weights

-game\_score\_weights: A list of the components used to calculate [gamescore](https://hockey-graphs.com/2016/07/13/measuring-single-game-productivity-an-introduction-to-game-score/) and their corresponding weights
+gs\_weights\_goalies: A list of the components used to calculate [gamescore](https://hockey-graphs.com/2016/07/13/measuring-single-game-productivity-an-introduction-to-game-score/) and their corresponding weights